kmariappan/strapi-plugin-toolkit/README.md

-### Please feel free to give a ideas  ;-)
+### Please feel free to give ideas ;-)

 ### Credits
-This typescript repository structure of this plugin inspired from [strapi-plugin-comments](https://github.com/VirtusLab-Open-Source/strapi-plugin-comments).
+This typescript repository structure of this plugin is inspired by [strapi-plugin-comments](https://github.com/VirtusLab-Open-Source/strapi-plugin-comments)](https://github.com/VirtusLab-Open-Source/strapi-plugin-comments).